-- Please enter whole numbers with no punctuation (the system will automatically add commas to large numbers). - Unsecured funds are funds which are not yet confirmed, such as pledged donations or grant applications which are pending a decision. - Secured funds are funds which are confirmed, such as donations that have been received or grants for which you have received an offer letter. - If you intend to commit funding from reserves it should be listed in the table. - If the building is listed, include what you expect to apply for from the Listed Places of Worship Grant Scheme (LPWGS) this is likely to be all of the VAT incurred on the project. - The Income Stream column should contain a headline description of the funding source for example 'Grant' or 'Local Fundraising'. - The description column can be used to add detail, such as the name of the grant funder, although please keep this brief.
+- Please enter whole numbers with no punctuation (the system will automatically add commas to large numbers). - Unsecured funds are funds which are not yet confirmed, such as pledged donations or grant applications which are pending a decision. - Secured funds are funds which are confirmed, such as donations that have been received, reserves in your account or grants for which you have received an offer letter. - If the building is listed, include what you expect to apply for from the Listed Places of Worship Grant Scheme (LPWGS) this is likely to be all of the VAT incurred on the project. - The Income Stream column should contain a headline description of the funding source for example 'Grant' or 'Local Fundraising'. - The description column can be used to add detail, such as the name of the grant funder, although please keep this brief.
 If some funds are allocated to specific elements of the project this information can be entered here. - Please note that on some screens the 'Secured funds' column may not appear.
 You can either zoom out to see all four columns, or click on the three dots to the right of the row to see what you have entered in any fields that do not appear